aitorfi/knowledge-base/_software-development/c-programming-language/structures.md

 To access a member of a struct we use the name of the instance followed by the dot operator (.) followed by the name of the member: `person.name`.
 If the instance of the struct is a pointer we use the arrow operator (->) instead of the dot operator (.): `date->day`.

 {: .info }
-> To make the use of struct more readable, the **typedef** keyword can be employed to define an analias for a structure.
+> To make the use of struct more readable, the **typedef** keyword can be employed to define an alias for a structure.

 ```c
 #include <stdio.h>